impaktfull/flutter_locale_gen/README.md

   languages: ['en', 'nl']
   locale_assets_path: 'assets/locale/' #This is the location where your json files should be saved.
   assets_path: 'assets/locale/' #This is the location where your json files are located in your flutter app.
+  output_path: 'lib/util/locale/' #This is the location where your localization files will be created in your flutter app.
   doc_languages: ['en'] #Only generate docs for the given languages.
 Defaults to all languages.
 An empty list will skip doc generation
 ```